kubernetes/website/docs/getting-started-guides/windows/index.md

 * make (if using Linux or MacOS)
 * Important notes and other dependencies are listed [here](https://git.k8s.io/community/contributors/devel/development.md#building-kubernetes-on-a-local-osshell-environment)

-Remove if it makes sense and info is in George's documentation
+!Note: Remove if it makes sense and info is in George's documentation

 **kubelet**